rbowsley/lamplighthelp/source/16-5-1_System_Administration_-_operator_permission_levels.markdown

 # 16.5.1 System Administration - Operator Permission Levels

 > Each database operator in {{Lamplight}} is allocated a level of access to the system.
 There are a number of levels which will control what they can see and do.

 The different levels of access that you can choose from are:

-Table?????????????

 * **Receptionist:** intended for occasional or low level staff.
 Operators can add and edit their own records.
 Within profiles they are only able to view the contact details, relationships, {{work}} records and {{eval}}s tabs.
 They are unable to work with {{group}}s, {{outcome}}s, {{comm}}s or run {{report}}s.
 * **Data entry:** intended for basic data entry use.
 Operators can add {{user}}s and {{work}} records, but may only view and edit records they have created.
 They cannot create {{group}}s or {{comm}}s, or delete data.